 The gluteus minimus is the smallest of the three gluteal muscles, which also include gluteus maximus and gluteus medius.
 Of the three gluteal muscles, it is the deepest.
 Its primary function is to abduct and medially rotate the femur at the hip joint.
 Even though this sounds like the gluteus minimus is a primary mover, it really operates as a stabilizer.
-In fact, this muscles is such an essential stabilizer in the hip joint that, without it, our hips would have an exaggerated sway from side to side as we walk.
+In fact, this muscle is such an essential stabilizer in the hip joint that, without it, our hips would have an exaggerated sway from side to side as we walk.

 The origin of the gluteus minimus is the middle outer surface of the ilium.
 It is below the origin of the gluteus maximus.